palderman/DataSciAg/exercises/R-producing-a-custom-map.md

 argument to the `rainbow` function to make the colors more transparent and replot the elevation and climate division layers. (*Hint: an `alpha` value of about 0.15 should be about right.*)

+6. Now you are ready to add the Oklahoma county boundaries layer.
+Use `plot` to add this layer to the plot.
+The county boundaries are really more background context for the map, so use the `border` argument to set the color for the boundary lines to "gray".

+7. You are now ready to add your Oklahoma Mesonet station locations to your map.
+Add the Oklahoma Mesonet station layer to your map.
+Use the `pch` argument to set the point character to a filled triangle.